rolandmueller/bigdata/streamlit.md

 ## Data Preprocessing

-There are two things, you have to do, before building the dashboard.
+There are three things, you have to do, before building the dashboard.
 1. The data contains missing values.
 For all three CSVs, use forward filling for imputing the missing data.
 Forward filling uses earlier values of the country for filling later ones (tip: there exist a Pandas function for that)
-2. You have to merge all three CVS.
-For each CSV, transform the dataframe into a tidy format (see e.g. https://en.wikipedia.org/wiki/Tidy_data), with only three columns: (1) country, (2) year, (3) the KPI (that means either a) life expectancy, b) population, or 3) GNI per capita)
+2. For each dataframe (that means CSV), transform the dataframe into a tidy format (see e.g. https://en.wikipedia.org/wiki/Tidy_data).
+Each dataframe then should have only three columns: (1) country, (2) year, (3) the KPI (that means either a) life expectancy, b) population, or 3) GNI per capita)
-3. Merge the three dataframe into one dataframe, that just has 5 columns (country, year and all three KPIs)
+4. You have to merge all three CVS.
+Merge the three dataframe into one dataframe, that just has 5 columns (country, year and all three KPIs from the three dataframes)

 ## Streamlit App